 At least one member of the household is in full time employment (35+ hours per week)

-Your Gross Household Income is between $55,000 - $95,000; for the affordable equity product, households will need more than $70,000 of gross household income to be able to purchase a share in the house.
-Please note this amount may vary depending on house types and between different housing developments.
+Your Total Gross Household Income is between $75,000 - $95,000; for the affordable equity product, households will need more than $75,000 of gross household income to be able to purchase a share in the house.
+Please note this amount may vary depending on house types and between different housing developments, for example Flat Bush requires a base gross income of $80,000.

 You are not a current homeowner in New Zealand or overseas (i.e. you are a first home buyer)